- Getting started

 River Cottage Bread Handbook

 This is a wonderful resource with thorough explanations and many recipes.
-My one gripe is that most of the recipes with whole grains are at least half, if not majority, white flour.
+My one gripe is that most of the recipes with whole grains are less than half whole grains, meaning majority white flour.
 As a text, this book is solid.
 Okay, there's some more gripe fodder.
 There is an emphasis on internal temperatures at every stage of the process and on large yields.
 Have ignored these, recalibrated recipes for a single loaf, and done just fine, This is a book that begs for writing in the margins and years of re-reading.
+I like the recipes because they are simple, easy to follow, and easy to adapt once you get the swing of things.
 The author, Jeffrey Hamelman, a certified master baker at King Arthur Flour, also stars in some King Arthur bread making videos.

 Breadtime is thorough, with detailed descriptions of tools, strategies, types of flours, and kneading.
 I had to put this down as it was so involved.
 Started to feel lost in a maze of complicated directions.
 However, when you need those details, it is helpful and encouraging.
 This is a good book for 100 percent whole grain bread recipes.